EJSFF/NY/index.md

 Reducing the disprortionately large contribution of livestock to New York state greenhouse gas emissions will require adopting a suite of mitigating strategies, including the ones described above and others, to address the full the lifecycle of greenhouse gas production.

-*Working draft prepared by the Sustainable Food and Farming Program at Earthjustice (msaifuddin@earthjustice.org).
+*Working draft prepared by the Sustainable Food and Farming Program at Earthjustice.